GIH’s ability to serve the field of health philanthropy depends on funding and engagement from the grantmaking community.

 Health funders typically support GIH in three ways:

-Each year, approximately 240 foundations and corporate giving programs provide support to finance our infrastructure and our ability to meet the demands of today’s pressing health issues.
+Each year, over 200 philanthropic organizations and advisors provide support to finance our infrastructure and our ability to meet the demands of today’s pressing health issues.
 Annual support helps GIH provide health philanthropy with needed expertise, knowledge, and resources.

 We call the organizations that provide annual support our Funding Partners.
-Staff and trustees of Funding Partner organizations gain access to numerous resources to learn, connect, and grow.
+Staff and trustees of Funding Partner organizations gain access to exclusive opportunities to learn, connect, and grow.

 Program and General Operating Grants